 Alsatians are hearty eaters, with their local cuisine characterized by generous helpings of pork, potatoes and spaetzle (a type of pasta usually fried in butter).
 But the region also has an international reputation for gastronomy, with exciting, new and well-established Michelin-starred restaurants dotted across its towns and villages.

-The cuisine of Alsace is quite distinct from that of other regions of France.
 The classic dish is choucroute, the aromatic pickled cabbage known in German as sauerkraut.
-The extra ingredient here is the inclusion of juniper berries in the pickling stage and the addition of goose grease or lard.
+The difference here is the inclusion of juniper berries in the pickling stage and the addition of goose grease or lard.
 Traditionally it’s served with large helpings of smoked pork, ham and sausages, but some restaurants offer a succulent variant replacing the meat with fish (choucroute aux poissons), usually salmon and monkfish.
 The qualification à l’alsacienne after the name of a dish means “with choucroute”.
 Baeckoffe, a three-meat hotpot, comprising layers of potato, pork, mutton and beef marinated in wine and baked for several hours, is a speciality.
 Onions, too, crop up frequently on menus, either in the guise of a tart (tarte à l’oignon), made with a béchamel sauce, or as flammeküche (tarte flambée), a mixture of onion, cream and pieces of chopped smoked pork breast, baked on a thin, pizza-like base.